 - 41. Capturing the demographic information in the surveys is really important to understanding of the makeup of our patient forum and where we might need to target our recruitment to make the forum more representative of osteopathic patients and the population in general.
 This is important so that we can get a wide range of diverse views and will help to strengthen our work. - 42.
-Most members of our forum are women and therefore, it would be helpful to improve male representation on the forum given that male's make up 49% of the UK's overall population as set out in the last census in 2021.1 - 43.
+Most members of our forum are women and therefore, it would be helpful to improve male representation on the forum given that male's make up 49% of the UK's overall population as set out in the last census in 2021. - 43.
 There were also more 65+ respondents compared with respondents from other age groups, indicating that we have older members of the forum.
-From research previously undertaken by YouGov, we also know that osteopathic patients tend to be older.2 Therefore, we can conclude that it is more likely that we will get an older membership.
+From research previously undertaken by YouGov, we also know that osteopathic patients tend to be older.
+Therefore, we can conclude that it is more likely that we will get an older membership.
 However, this does not stop us from considering how we can increase the number of younger members we have in the forum. - 44.
 One of the areas that we could look to would be the motivations for the different genders and age groups for joining the forum.
 However, when looking at the break down of responses, responses very similar with the top 4 reasons (to improve care for patients, were interested in health regulation, interested in osteopathy and/or wanted to acquire new skills and experience) consistent across age groups and gender. - 45.
-This was also the case when considering the response to the guestion around topic areas interested in by gender and age, with very little difference in response.
+This was also the case when considering the response to the question around topic areas interested in by gender and age, with very little difference in response. - 46.
+We decided not to break down responses between osteopathic and nonosteopathic patients given the very small number of respondents who identified as never having attended an osteopathic appointment. - 47.
+We will further consider what we can do to attract more male members to the forum as well as a younger/middle aged membership while carefully balancing membership numbers to ensure that they continue to be manageable. - 48.
+Given that many respondents identified that they have a disability, it is important that we continue to be aware to consider their needs (including making adjustments) when organising patient engagement activities and this is appropriately reflected in our patient involvement forum charter (see below).

-1 See ONS Census 2021
+&lt;sup>1 See ONS Census 2021

-2 In research conducted by YouGov on public perceptions of osteopathy, it found that 57% of osteopathic patients who were over 65 responded
+&lt;sup>2 In research conducted by YouGov on public perceptions of osteopathy, it found that 57% of osteopathic patients who were over 65 responded